vivzoftheGalaxy/vivzoftheGalaxy/README.md

 - 👋 Hi, I’m @vivzoftheGalaxy
 - 👀 I’m interested in making games.
 A lot in python, scratch, and HTML.
 - 🌱 I’m currently learning HTML, CSS, and Python.
-- 💞️ I’m looking to collaborate on the 'Calculator' game.
 - 📫 How to reach me - Discord, 🔥LIT🔥#0493

 <!---